PickYourOwn.org

 Toss the squeezed (Squozen? :) tomatoes into a colander or drainer, while you work on others.
 This helps more of the water to drain off.

 Note You may want to save the liquid: if you then pass it through a sieve, screen or cheesecloth, you have fresh tomato juice; great to drink cold or use in cooking!
-By draining the water off now, you'll end up with a thicker paste in less cooking time!
+By draining the water off now, you will end up with a thicker paste in less cooking time!
 And that preserves vitamins (and your sanity).

 This is a good time to chop the red peppers!